DOMjudge/domjudge/doc/manual/config-advanced.rst

 - *Team pictures*: a photo of the team will be shown in the team details page if `public/images/teams/456.jpg` exists, where *456* is the team's numeric ID as shown in the DOMjudge interface.
-- *Banner*: a page-wide banner can be shown on all pages of the public interface, if that image is placed in `public/images/banner.png`.
+- *Banner*: a page-wide banner can be shown on the public scoreboard if that image is placed in `public/images/banner.png`.

 .. note::